Lapland-Robotics/AI.R-ATV/Hardware/README.md

 #### Arduino Code

-Programming the UPD-PCB to receive INA219 data can be done using the Arduino IDE:
+Programming a MCU to receive INA219 data from the UPD-PCB can be done using the Arduino IDE:

 1. Open the Arduino library manager
 2. Search for the Adafruit INA219 library and install it